Constructing coroutine scope

 Effective Kotlin Item 37: Use the data modifier to represent a bundle of data

 Data modifier is a powerful tool.
-Let's learn about how it works, what are its perils and dangers.
+Let's learn about how it works and what its perils and dangers are.

 Effective Kotlin Item 36: Prefer composition over inheritance

 Years of OOP made us overuse inheritance.
-Instead, we should more often use composition, that is safer and more explicit.
+Instead, we should more often use a composition that is safer and more explicit.
 More often, but not always...